 Needing to keep pace with changing technology and personnel, the mid-’90s saw another major retrofit.
 Again, Jack Crymes was heavily involved in the design, benefitting from consultation with famed recording engineer Karl Derfler.
 It was in this period that Bayview moved to a two-control-room format, which we now call Studios A and B. Today’s Studio B was the original control room, but the ’90s saw the renovation of a former downstairs rehearsal room into Studio A, which quickly became Derfler’s primary workspace for nearly a decade.
 This period saw some of Bayview’s most celebrated work with artists, including No Doubt, Metallica, Tom Waits, the Doobie Brothers, David Grisman, Jerry Garcia, and many more.

 In 2011, current studio owner Neil Godbole took over from Suda.
 Godbole, himself a bay area vet, cut his teeth at Hyde Street, but was eager to strike out on his own.
 Airship Laboratories is the result of this dream.
 It blends the timeless construction of the big-budget days with the cutting-edge technology and production flexibility expected in a contemporary digital-first audio-production landscape.
-With the arrival of Studio B Engineer Jonathan Herrera and Engineer and Arranger Nahuel Bronzini in 2016, Airship Labs is poised to continue to host world-class recording, video, and multimedia projects well into the future, with an acoustic space and vibe second to none.
+With the arrival of Engineer and Arranger Nahuel Bronzini in 2016, Engineer Reto Peter along with Producer Ed Clare and Studio Manager Chris Hughes joining in 2018, Airship Laboratories is poised to continue to host world-class recording, video, and multimedia projects well into the future, with an acoustic space and vibe second to none.